 Here are some of the important warehouse KPIs that you must track to measure the efficiency of the putaway process:

-- 6. Putaway Cost Per Line: Expenses incurred for putting away stock per line.
-It includes labor, handling, and equipment costs.
+- 6. Putaway Cost Per Line: Expenses incurred for putting away stock per line, including labor, handling, and equipment costs

-- 8. Putaway Accuracy: Percentage of number of items put away accurately at the correct designated location.
+- 8. Putaway Accuracy: Percentage of number of items put away accurately at the designated location

-Measuring the putaway through these key performance indicators gives you a clear picture of potential inefficiencies in the process.
-Recognizing hurdles like inaccuracies or paucity of labor will help you to optimize and streamline the process.
+Evaluating the putaway through these key performance indicators gives you a clear picture of potential inefficiencies in the process.
+Recognizing snags such as inaccuracies or paucity of labor will help you to optimize and streamline the process.

 Whether your warehouse is dependent on storing goods manually or uses AS/RS (Automated Storage and Retrieval System), you still need to measure efficiency.
 Here are some important KPIs to measure storage efficiency:

-- 11. Carrying Cost of Inventory: The cost of storage over a particular span of time.
-It includes the cost of inventory, capital costs, service costs, damage costs, as well as costs of obsolescence.
-The longer the stock stays in, the higher will it cost the warehouse.
+- 11. Carrying Cost of Inventory: The cost of storage over a particular span of time, including the cost of inventory, capital costs, service costs, damage costs, and costs of obsolescence.
+The longer the stock stays in storage, the higher the cost to the warehouse.

-- 14. Inventory Turnover: Measures the number of time the entire inventory gets through during a period of time.
+- 14. Inventory Turnover: The number of times the entire inventory passes through during a period of time

-- 15. Inventory to Sales Ratio: Measures the stock levels against sales.
-It helps managers identify at the end of each month, increasing inventory against falling sales.
+- 15. Inventory to Sales Ratio: Measure of stock levels against sales.
+This helps managers identify monthly increases in inventory against falling sales.

-These storage & inventory management KPIs are of immense importance when it comes to maximizing storage utilization and reducing cost of inventory.
-For example, a low inventory turnover leads you to track down its reasons and helps you improve inventory management.
+These storage & inventory management KPIs are of immense value when it comes to maximizing storage utilization and reducing cost of inventory.
+For example, a low inventory turnover spurs you to track down a reason and helps you improve inventory management.

 Pick & Pack

-The process of picking & packing directly affects lead time.
-Accuracy in picking means shorter lead time.
+The process of picking & packing directly impacts lead time.
+Greater accuracy in picking means shorter lead time.

-Picking the right order leads to decreased rate of order return and increased customer satisfaction.
+Picking in the right order decreases the rate of order return and increases customer satisfaction.

-- 18. Picking Accuracy: The percentage of orders picked and packed without any incident.
+- 18. Picking Accuracy: The percentage of orders picked and packed without error

-A study by WERC shows that best-in class picking accuracy can go up as high as 99.9% or more.
+A study by WERC shows that best-in-class picking accuracy can reach as high as 99.9%.

-As warehouses gain more roles and responsibilities with the growth of always-on supply chain, distribution comes as an added function that exerts extra pressure on warehouses.
+As the roles and responsibilities of warehouses expand with the growth of always-on supply chain, the added function of distribution exerts additional pressure on warehouse management.
 Here are some of KPIs relevant to distribution:

 - 21. Order Lead Time: The average time taken by an order to reach the customer once the order has been placed.
 This is one of the most crucial KPIs for warehouses and distribution centers.

-- 22. Perfect Order Rate: Number of orders the warehouse delivered without any incident.
+- 22. Perfect Order Rate: Number of orders the warehouse delivered without error.
 It indicates the success rate of the warehouse/distribution center.

 - 23. Back Order Rate: The rate at which orders are coming in for items that are out of stock.
 There are situations wherein unexpected spike in demand causes this.
 However, if this rate is consistently high, it is an indication that there are lapses in planning and forecasting.

-Another study by WERC shows that best in class perfect order rate can go up as high as 99.3% or more.
+Another study by WERC shows that best-in-class perfect order rate can reach as high as 99.3% or more.

 For example, a high back order rate indicates that a warehouse or distribution center isn’t stocking the appropriate inventory volumes.
-In this case the problem lies in understanding consumer behavior and forecasting demand in a better way to properly set inventory levels.
+In this case, the problem lies in understanding consumer behavior and better forecasting demand so as to properly set inventory levels.